isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Our EdTech Journey.md

 With the use of e-Pedagogy, active learning takes place.
 This creates classrooms that allows Kranjians to participate, connect and reflect on their learning.&nbsp;

 Learning activities are thoughtfully crafted with our Kranjians' learning experience and the learning outcomes in mind.
-The learning processes entails students making sense of information to achieve deep understanding and/or develop a skill.
+Students make sense of information to achieve deep understanding and develop essential skill.
 Tapping on the affordances of technology, learning is transformed where students are more participative, reflective and connected.&nbsp;